build-on-aws/content/concepts/what-is-devops/index.md

 What is DevOps?
 Is it a tool?
 Is it a kind of agile process like Scrum or Kanban?
 Does deploying to Kubernetes mean we are doing DevOps?
 Where does it start and when have we reached the end?

 The short answer: it’s complicated.

-A lot of people have [wrong ideas about DevOps](https://www.buildon.aws/posts/devops-wrong-answers-only), but this definition [from AWS](https://aws.amazon.com/devops/what-is-devops/) is one of the best I’ve seen: "DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes."
+A lot of people have [wrong ideas about DevOps](/posts/devops-wrong-answers-only), but this definition [from AWS](https://aws.amazon.com/devops/what-is-devops/) is one of the best I’ve seen: *"DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes."*

 DevOps is about people and processes - and how to bring them together to accelerate the pace of innovation.
 By the end of this post, you should have a better understanding of what DevOps is (and isn't), its history, and how it can be applied today.

 | ToC |
 | --- |

 ## What Is Not DevOps

 Before we dive into what DevOps is, let's touch on what it's not.
 DevOps is not a silver-bullet solution for all of your problems.
-It's not a product, tool, or solution you can purchase and forget.
+It's not a product, tool, or solution you can purchase and forget about.
 DevOps is not a solo engineer who catches all the glue work; neither is it a superficial change to the job titles of your developers.
 Even embracing Agile or Scrum processes - though they can potentially support you on your DevOps journey - will not solve your DevOps problem for you.

 DevOps is bigger than all these things.
 So let's take a look at how it emerged.